 Consider the placement of microphone for phone podcast

-When recording on a phone, it's especially crucial to consider where your iPhone® mics for podcasting are in relation to your lips because you'll have less control over your recording.
+When you record podcast on condenser microphone for iPhone®, it's especially crucial to consider where your iPhone® mics for podcasting are in relation to your lips because you'll have less control over your recording.
 Your audio may get distorted if you are at a really short distance from your microphone; if you are too far away, it may sound distant.
 Make sure your mic is positioned directly at your lips, around 20-30cm away, so you can get a rich and professional sound.

 Tips for arranging your podcast episode

-Once you have invested in your iPhone® mic and got everything ready to get clean podcast audio, it is time to think about what you are going to record so you can share appealing content with your audience.
+Once you have invested in your iPhone® external microphone and got everything ready to get clean podcast audio, it is time to think about what you are going to record so you can share appealing content with your audience.
 Here are some tips for you.

 Creating an outline